-Nyshka Chandran is a writer for CNBC.com, with a focus on Asian economies and geopolitics.
+Nyshka Chandran is a writer for CNBC.com, with a focus on Asia-Pacific economies and politics.
 She holds a bachelor's degree in Political Science and History from the University of Toronto.

 Follow Nyshka on Twitter: @nyshkac

 The tragic death of pro-European Union (EU) politician Jo Cox has shocked the UK and could sway public opinion towards the safety of a unified economic bloc, analysts say.

 The Bank of Japan must decide against a conflicting backdrop of domestic economic weakness and global geopolitical risks.